aarushi014/Listening-Rhythm---a-spotify-burnout-case-study/README.md

 ## What this is

 No published case study currently documents a real product detecting *listener* burnout from music-streaming behavior.
-Adjacent academic research exists (see [Background & research](#background--research)), but nothing productizes it.
+Adjacent academic research exists, but nothing productizes it.
 This repo is that missing case study: a full problem framing, ethical constraints, feature design, and interactive UI mockups for **Listening Rhythm** — an opt-in, non-diagnostic wellbeing signal built entirely from passive listening behavior.

 The design is built around one constraint that shapes every decision in it: **a music app should never play therapist.**